Laserbeam31/bts-broadcast-baluns/broadcast_balun_operation+spoofing.md

 How my program works:
 ---------------------

-Fundamentally, the program makes a Linux computer pretend to be a receiver balun.
+Essentially, the program makes a Linux computer pretend to be a receiver balun.

 My program, which is based on the script in the above webpage, ties together all the various processes which much be carried out in order to successfully extract video from the sender